Ramanaa-Vijayakumar/Project-Kalpana/Task-3/Project-1-ClockPeripheral/README.md

-# Project 1: Bouncing Counter on a 7-Segment Clock Peripheral
+# Bouncing Counter on a 7-Segment Clock Peripheral

 ## Overview